gndec-yjs/SA-I/Contents/Unit_1.md

 | Stiffness Influence | No | Yes |
 | Safety under Overloads | Less | More (redundancy) |

-## Identification of Determinate and Indeterminate Structures (DoR)
+## Identification of Determinate and Indeterminate Structures based on degree of redundancy (DoR)

 ### Degree of Redundancy (DoR)